Family Planet Tour

 Odette finally get her chance to be in the sea.
 From the viewpoint I comment that it doesn’t look so good.
 Waves are smashing the rocky shore with a lot of energy.

 The waves start coming in so large that I see people being thrown down into the rocks down the beach from us.
 It doesn’t look like any fun at all.
-As we are sitting around on the shore, a couple of men go racing out into the surf, and we realize there is someone floating face down just beyond the surf zone.
-One guy is already at the body by the time the lifeguard gets over there, seemingly hesitant to get herself in the water with the lifepreserver.
+As we are sitting around on the shore, a couple of men go racing out into the surf, and we realize someone is floating face down just beyond the surf zone.
+One guy is already at the body when the lifeguard gets over there, seemingly hesitant to get herself in the water with the life preserver.
 They haul him in with considerable difficulty, as the waves are so punishing.
 Finally, they lay him out, and we decline to join the mass of onlookers.
-I figure, given the amount of time he spent with his face in the water, he will be lucky to live.
+Given the amount of time he spent with his face in the water, I figure he will be lucky to live.

-It turned out he did not, according to a news article Janet found the next day.
+According to a news article Janet found the next day, it turned out he did not.
 And he was not the only one to perish, as another body was found nearby later in the day.